 The Village, an apartment-style housing community for upperclassmen, opened in August 2011.
 The furnished apartments in The Village are constructed on a rolling terrain with views of the surrounding mountains and campus athletic facilities.
 The first phase of construction called for 148 beds, configured in apartments of four private bedrooms, for Fall 2011.
 A second phase will offer another 108 beds in the same configuration.
 In addition to four private bedrooms, each apartment includes a living area, kitchen and washer and dryer.
 The "village" atmosphere is facilitated by expansive porches, designated areas for grilling and abundant green space surrounding the apartments.
 The Village is designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and is expected to earn LEED certification.

-In September 2012, construction began on a new residence hall that will provide an additional 200 beds for freshmen and sophomores.
-The new residence hall will be configured in “pods,” or small communities consisting of students living in different sizes and styles of rooms surrounding a common bath area.
-Each pod will also feature lounges and study alcoves, providing students with ample areas to study and socialize.
+In Fall 2013, YHC opened the doors of a new residence hall that provides an additional 226 beds for freshmen.
+The new residence hall is configured in “pods,” or small communities consisting of students living in different sizes and styles of rooms surrounding a common bath area.
+Each pod also features lounges and study alcoves, providing students with ample areas to study and socialize.
 The innovative pod concept is a growing trend in residence life nationwide.
 It provides both living and learning spaces that encourage student interaction and foster a sense of community during their first couple of years on campus.
-The new residence hall is scheduled to open in time for Fall 2013 occupancy.
-The facility will be designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and is expected to earn LEED certification.
+The facility is designed and constructed to LEED (Leadership in Energy and Environmental Design) standards and is expected to earn LEED certification.

-The next major facility planned for the College is the 125,000-square-foot campus center—combining a dining hall, banquet facility, library and student center into a single, convenient state-of-the art building that will become the lively hub of campus.
+The next major facility planned for the College is the 125,000-square-foot Rollins Campus Center—combining a dining hall, banquet facility, library and student center into a single, convenient state-of-the art building that will become the lively hub of campus.
 The campus center, currently in the final stages of design, is being created to LEED standards as well.
-Construction is expected to begin in 2011.